FeatureBaseDB/www/content/use-cases/retail-analytics.md

 ![SSB star schema diagram](/img/retail-analytics/ssb-schema.png) *[SSB star schema diagram](https://www.cs.umb.edu/~poneil/StarSchemaB.PDF), courtesy of Pat O'Neil, Betty O'Neil, Xuedong Chen*

 We used the popular [ssb-dbgen](https://github.com/electrum/ssb-dbgen) tool to generate actual data sets conforming to this schema.
-This is a the same generator [used](https://github.com/cartershanklin/hive-druid-ssb) for the Hortonworks benchmark.
+This is the same generator [used](https://github.com/cartershanklin/hive-druid-ssb) for the Hortonworks benchmark.
 Data produced by ssb-dbgen is distributed uniformly, and there is also a consistent correlation between certain fields.
 Although we are curious about what happens with more skewed distributions, we don't expect a significant performance impact with Pilosa.

 The data is defined in terms of a *Scale Factor* (`SF`).
 The size of each table (except `DATE`) varies directly with `SF`, either linearly (`LINEORDER`, `CUSTOMER`, `SUPPLIER`) or logarithmically (`PART`).
 This allows for a consistent data set of any desired size.
 We tested with SF 1, 10, and 100 before running our final import and queries with SF 1000, to match the Hortonworks data set.

-The data set contains a large number of the core entity, purchased items, or line-orders.
+The data set contains a large number of the core entity (purchased items) stored as records in the line-orders table.
 Each purchase consists of several products ("line items" in the order), and the line-order table is the denormalized combination of the `LINEITEM` and `ORDER` tables of the TPC-H schema.
 Almost every non-key field in the above schema diagram can be thought of as an attribute of a line-order.

 ## Mapping